Mu'awiya, Basma: British Mandate era

 In the 1922 census of Palestine, conducted by the British Mandate authorities, Mawiyeh had a population of 112 Muslims, increasing in the 1931 census when Mu'awiya had 141 people in 30 houses.

 In the 1945 statistics the population of Mu'awiya was counted with that of Umm al-Fahm.

+In addition to agriculture, residents practiced animal husbandry which formed was an important source of income for the town.
+In 1943, they owned 227 heads of cattle, 548 sheep over a year old, 76 goats over a year old, 12 horses, 50 donkeys, 645 fowls, and 135 pigeons.

+Post-1949

 During the 1948 Arab-Israeli War the village and the surrounding area came under Iraqi control.
 In March 1949 Jordanian forces replaced the Iraqi forces in Wadi Ara.
 During the war refugees from the villages of Sabbarin, Khubbayza, Al-Kafrayn and Al-Butaymat settled in the village.
 On 3 April 1949 Israel and Jordan signed the 1949 Armistice Agreements, in which Israel would receive the Wadi Ara area.
 On 20 April 1949, Mu'awiya was occupied by Israeli forces and was later annexed to Israel along with the rest of the Wadi Ara villages.
 The Israeli army ordered the 500 residents to leave the village for a few hours and then demolished the entire village.
 The villagers appealed to the military governor of Umm El-Fahm, who said the action was illegal and that he will bring the matter to the Knesset.
 Although the villagers were allowed to return in mid 1950 they received no compensation for their travails; much of the village land was also expropriated.
 Many villagers who had lost their land had to find work outside of the village.
 Most of the agricultural lands were converted to olive trees.

 In 1995 the village was united with Ein as-Sahala and Barta'a west, and in 1996 the Basma local council to administer the three villages.